explodinglabs/jsonrpcclient/README.rst

 Usage
 -----

-Set the server address, then make requests.
+Set the server, then start making requests.

 .. sourcecode:: python